meroxa/turbine-core/lib/ruby/turbine_rb/README.md

 # TurbineRb
+> PLEASE NOTE: TurbineRB is currently a work in progress, and the following features may or may not be ready

 Turbine is a data application framework for building server-side applications that are event-driven, respond to data in real-time, and scale using cloud-native best practices

 The benefits of using Turbine include: